-(e) the nature of the regulatory environment (wherever applicable), including banking, insurance, or public utilities;
+(e) the nature of regulatory environment (wherever applicable), including banking, insurance, or public utilities;

-i.
-As per section 22(1), every supplier shall be liable to be registered under GST Act in the State other than special category states where he makes the supply of goods or services provided his aggregate turnover in a financial year exceeds Rs.
-20 lakhs.
-Thus registration is required to be obtained in the State from where the person makes the taxable supply.
+a.
+As per section 22(1), every supplier shall be liable to be registered under GST Act in the State other then special category states where he makes supply of goods or services provided his aggregate turnover in a financial year exceeds Rs.20 lakhs.
+Thus registration is required to be obtained in the State from where the person makes taxable supply.

-ii.
-As per section 25(4), place of business in one State where registration is obtained and place of business in other State where registration is obtained will be treated as a distinct person.
+b.
+As per section 25(4), place of business in one State where registration is obtained and place of business in other State where registration is obtained will be treated as distinct person.

-iii.
-For example, if a person has one place of business in Maharashtra for which registration is obtained and another place of business of the same person in Gujarat for which registration is obtained then such place of businesses will be considered as a distinct person.
+For example, if person has one place of business in Maharashtra for which registration is obtained and another place of business of the same person in Gujarat for which registration is obtained then such place of businesses will be considered as distinct person.

 C. ESTABLISHMENT IN DIFFERENT STATE

-ii.
-Say registration is obtained by a person in the state for the place of business from where he is making the taxable supply and he also has an office in another state where registration is not obtained then as per section 25(5) both the establishment will be treated as a distinct person.
+Say registration is obtained by a person in the state for the place of business from where he is making the taxable supply and he also has a office in another state where registration is not obtained then as per section 25(5) both the establishment will be treated as distinct person.